What Is a Fishbone Diagram?

 - Lack of awareness.

-I would then draw a three smaller horizontal lines on the Human Factors fin, and write in my 3 causes.
+I would then draw three smaller horizontal lines on the Human Factors fin, and write in my 3 causes.

 I would then move on to the next category and repeat the process.
-The purpose and main thing you need to realize when looking at this is that we are now looking at the “causes” that contributed to each element of the problem.
+The purpose and main thing you need to realize when looking at this are that we are now looking at the “causes” that contributed to each element of the problem.

 If you chose a different framework, you would have a different understanding of which causes and which elements contributed to the problem.
 Choose your framework carefully!